 Sec.
-44-4-156. - Guidelines.
+44-4-155. - Guidelines.

-- (a) City Council shall determine and make available to the public the policy and guidelines that the City uses for the granting of exemptions.
-These guidelines must be posted on the City of Detroit's website. - (b) (1) The guidelines shall include, but not be limited to, specific income levels for property tax exemption for the applicant as set forth in this table:
+(a) City Council shall determine and make available to the public the policy and guidelines that the City uses for the granting of exemptions.
+These guidelines must be posted on the City of Detroit's Board of

+Review website.

+(b) The guidelines must include, but are not limited to, the specific income and asset levels of the claimant and total household income and assets to quality for property tax exemption for the applicant.